Tropical Epidemiology Group

 We conduct research on the epidemiology and control of major public health problems in developing countries with a focus on HIV, tuberculosis and malaria, and a special emphasis on interventions.
 We work on large scale epidemiological studies and clinical trials designed to evaluate a particular intervention or provide an insight into disease determinants which in turn, facilitate the development of interventions.
 Many of the studies are multidisciplinary involving a large team of researchers.
 We play a major role in providing input on rigorous research methods from designing the study and advising on optimal implementation to regular monitoring in order to ensure high quality data collection, statistical analysis and interpretation.
 View our current research programmes.

-TEG has received long-term support from the Medical Research Council (MRC), which currently funds 5 of our academic posts.
-Other group members are funded from a variety of sources including the Bill & Melinda Gates Foundation, World Health Organisation (WHO), Wellcome Trust and The Higher Education Funding Council for England (HEFCE).
+TEG has received long-term support from the Medical Research Council, which currently funds a number of our academic posts.
+Other group members are funded from a variety of sources including the Bill & Melinda Gates Foundation, the Drugs for Neglected Diseases Initiative, the European & Developing Countries Clinical Trials Partnership, the Higher Education Funding Council for England, the National Institutes of Health, World Health Organisation, Wellcome Trust and other funders.